aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

     // Merge the cells
     range.Merge();

-    // Insert value to the merged cell A1 worksheet.GetCells().Get(0, 0).SetValue(u"A quick brown fox jumps over the lazy dog.
+    // Insert a value into the merged cell A1 worksheet.GetCells().Get(0, 0).SetValue(u"A quick brown fox jumps over the lazy dog.
 A quick brown fox jumps over the lazy dog....end");

     // Create a style object